core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ### Getting Topics by Topic Properties {#topic-get-properties}

 A client can filter a collection of topics by submitting the representation of a topic filter (see {{topic-fetch-resource}}) in a FETCH request to the topic collection URI.
-On success, the broker returns a 2.05 (Content) response with a representation of a list of topics in the collection (see {{topic-discovery}}) that match the filter in CoRE Link Format {{RFC6690}}.
+On success, the broker returns a successful response (typically 2.05 Content) with a representation of a list of topics in the collection (see {{topic-discovery}}) that match the filter in CoRE Link Format {{RFC6690}}.

-Upon success, the broker responds with a 2.05 (Content), providing a list of links to topic resources associated with this topic collection that match the request's filter criteria (refer to {{topic-discovery}}).
+Upon success, the broker responds with a successful response (typically 2.05 Content), providing a list of links to topic resources associated with this topic collection that match the request's filter criteria (refer to {{topic-discovery}}).
 A positive match happens only when each topic property in the request payload is present with the indicated value in the topic resource representation.

+This section describes FETCH semantics on the topic collection for request payloads with Content-Format TBD606 ("application/core-pubsub+cbor"); other request Content-Formats may be defined in extensions.
+The response uses Content-Format 40 ("application/link-format").

 Example: